Legal Guide to Private Communication: Know Your Rights and Responsibilities

 Fraud and Impersonation

-Using anonymous communication to commit fraud or impersonate others for illicit purposes is illegal.
+Using private communication to commit fraud or impersonate others for illicit purposes is illegal.
 This includes:

 - Pretending to be a business to extract money or information